LearnDSML/blog/_posts/2020-06-17-Recommendation-Engines-Explained.md

 ### 5.2.
 Choosing the rating scale

-- Some ideas to keep in mind
+- Some ideas to keep in min

   - Do you need to ask questions of your user or can you collect data about their interactions with items?
   - If you need to ask questions, how many do you ask?